Omar-Darío Cardona Arboleda: Career

 Cardona started his academic career as a System Programmer in 1981 at the Prodatos S.A.
 Manizales Electronic Data Processing Center.
 He concurrently served as an Assistant Professor of Earthquake Resistant Design, Reinforced Concrete and Prestressing, Structural Analysis at the National University of Colombia in 1981.
 Followed by this appointment, he served as a Professor of Vulnerability and Seismic risk from 1990 to 2003 in the Department of Civil & Environmental Engineering at the University of Los Andes.
-Between 2011 and 2018, he served as Academic Advisor in the Institute for Environmernt and Human Security at the United Nations University, and International Center of Excellence in Vulnerability and Resilience Metrics at the University of South Carolina.
+Between 2011 and 2018, he served as Academic Advisor in the Institute for Environment and Human Security at the United Nations University, and International Center of Excellence in Vulnerability and Resilience Metrics at the University of South Carolina.
 As of 2005, he has been a Professor of Integrated Disaster Risk Management and Climate Change Adaptation at the Institute of Environment Studies at the National University of Colombia in Manizales.

 Cardona has held administrative appointments throughout his career.
 He held an appointment as Academic Director for the Center of Studies on Disasters and Risks from 1997 to 2003, and concurrently held an appointment as Academic Director of Specialization in Risk Assessment and Disaster Prevention at the University of Los Andes from 1997 till 2001.

 Between 1988 and 1995, Cardona was an advisor of Presidency of the Republic and the Director-General of the National Directorate for Disaster Risk Management of Colombia.
 He has also served as the president of the Colombian Association for Earthquake Engineering from 1990 to 2003.
 He promoted at that time the new legislation to update the country’s national earthquake-resistant construction requirements, including a new seismic hazard assessment and approaches for structural vulnerability assessment and seismic retrofitting, as well as special design standards for hospitals and other essential buildings.
 He is the co-founder and CEO of Ingeniar: Risk Intelligence.